BenShutt/Utilities/README.md

 ## Libraries

-There are 3 targets, each of which create a corresponding library product with its own `README.md`:
+There are 3 targets, each create a corresponding library product and has its own `README.md`:

 - ColorUtilities
 - Utilities
 - ViewRenderer

-## Installation (SPM)
+## Installation (SwiftPM)

-Add as a dependency to your `Package.swift` file or the package list in Xcode.
+Add a dependency to your `Package.swift` file or the package list in Xcode:

 ```swift
 dependencies: [